Om-Desai-TCL/ml-models-catboost-lightgbm/README.md

 ## Dataset

-Dataset: House Prices – Advanced Regression Techniques
+- Dataset: **House Prices – Advanced Regression Techniques**
-Source: Kaggle
+- Source: Kaggle

-The dataset is not included in this repository.
+The dataset is **not included** in this repository.

-Before running the code, update the dataset path inside the scripts, for example:
+Before running the notebooks, update the dataset path inside the notebooks, for example:

 pd.read_csv("data/House_Price_train.csv")